Sazandegi

 Sazandegi (سازندگی) is an Iranian daily newspaper first published in 2018.

 History

 It was edited by Mohammad Ghouchani.
-In June 2021, Sazandegi was sued by Mohammad Bagher Ghalibaf for featuring an illustration of him the its cover.
+In June 2021, Sazandegi was sued by Mohammad Bagher Ghalibaf for featuring an illustration of him its cover.
 The portrait was based on a photography of the politician wiping sweat from his balding forehead.

 Political alignment

 Sazandegi is reformist and the official organ of the Executives of Construction Party.